EsratTester/Reqres-API-Testing/README.md

 # Introduction

-This documentation provides a comprehensive overview of the API testing suite for herokuapp.com , featuring a Postman collection and environment tailored for testing functionalities related to student management.
+This documentation provides a comprehensive overview of the API testing suite for Reqres.in , featuring a Postman collection and environment tailored for testing functionalities related to student management.
 The API enables tasks like retrieving Booking information, creating new Booking, Token,Update Booking,Delete Booking.

 # Summary
 I have completed an API test of Get Users, Create a User, Get User by ID,Update User, and finally Delete User details https://reqres.in